uapi-group/specifications/specs/boot_loader_specification.md

 For systems where the firmware is able to read file systems directly, the ESP must — and the MBR boot and GPT XBOOTLDR partition should — be a file system readable by the firmware.
 For most systems this means VFAT (16 or 32 bit).
 Applications accessing both partitions should hence not assume that fancier file system features such as symlinks, hardlinks, access control or case sensitivity are supported.

+Note that the partitions described here are not the exclusive territory of this specification.
+This specification only defines semantics of the `/loader/entries/` directory (along with the companion file `/loader/entries.srel`) and the `/EFI/Linux/` directory inside the file system, but it doesn't define other contents of the file system.
+Boot loaders, firmware, and other software implementing this specification may choose to place other files and directories in the same file system.
+For example,
+boot loaders might install their own boot code on the same partition;
+this is particularly common in the case of the ESP.
+Implementations of this specification must be able to operate correctly if files or directories other than `/loader/entries/` and `/EFI/Linux/` are found in the top level directory.
+Implementations that add their own files or directories to the file systems should use well-named directories, to make name collisions between multiple users of the file system unlikely.

 ### The `$BOOT` Partition Placeholder